-- (12) (11) Transcript or Recording.
-A party may cause a transcript or recording to be made of the proceedings at its expense but shall, at the request of the opposing party, make a copy available to any other party upon the payment by that party of the cost of the copy. - (13) (12) Filing of Arbitrator's Award.
+(12) Transcript or Recording.
+A party may cause a transcript or recording to be made of the proceedings at its expense but shall, at the request of the opposing party, make a copy available to any other party upon the payment by that party of the cost of the copy.

+(13) Filing of Arbitrator's Award.
 The arbitrator shall file his or her award with the clerk promptly after the hearing.
 The clerk shall transmit copies of the award to all parties.
 The award shall state clearly and concisely the name or names of the prevailing party or parties and the party or parties against which it is rendered, and the precise amount of money and other relief, if any, which is awarded.
 Unless otherwise required by the agreement to arbitrate, the award need not disclose the facts or reasons in support of the award.
-The award shall be in writing and signed by the arbitrator. - (14) (13) Effect of Award.
+The award shall be in writing and signed by the arbitrator.

+(14) Effect of Award.
 If the parties' agreement to arbitrate did not waive trial de novo the award shall be entered as the judgment of the court after the time has expired for requesting a trial de novo.
 The judgment so entered shall be subject to the same provisions of law and shall have the same force and effect as a judgment of the court in a civil action, except that the judgment shall not be subject to review in any other court by appeal or otherwise.
-If the parties' agreement to arbitrate specified that trial de novo was waived, the filing of the award shall be treated as a motion to confirm the award under 9 U.S.C. § 9, which motion shall automatically be deemed granted unless a motion to vacate, modify or correct the award for any of the grounds specified in 9 U.S.C. §§ 10 and 11 is served and filed within the time for requesting a trial de novo. - U.S.C. § 9, which motion shall automatically be deemed granted unless a motion to vacate, modify or correct the award for any of the grounds specified in 9 U.S.C. §§ 10 and 11 is served and filed within the time for requesting a trial de novo. - (15) Sealing of Award.
-The contents of any arbitration award shall not be made known to any judge who might be assigned to the case: - (A) except as necessary for the court to determine whether to assess costs of attorneys fees; - (B) until the district court has entered final judgment in the action or the action has been otherwise terminated; or - (C) except for purposes of preparing required reports.
+If the parties' agreement to arbitrate specified that trial de novo was waived, the filing of the award shall be treated as a motion to confirm the award under 9 U.S.C. § 9, which motion shall automatically be deemed granted unless a motion to vacate, modify or correct the award for any of the grounds specified in 9 U.S.C. §§ 10 and 11 is served and filed within the time for requesting a trial de novo.

+(15) Sealing of Award.
+The contents of any arbitration award shall not be made known to any judge who might be assigned to the case:

+(A) except as necessary for the court to determine whether to assess costs of attorneys fees;

+(B) until the district court has entered final judgment in the action or the action has been otherwise terminated; or

+(C) except for purposes of preparing required reports.

-(1516) Trial De Novo.
+(16) Trial De Novo.